ShaoZhang0115/shaozhang_home_page/_news/announcement_4.md

 related_posts: false
 ---

-Our [GeoDeepShovel's](https://deepshovel.acemap.cn/#/) Table Extraction System for scientific literature is open-source at [GitHub](https://github.com/ShaoZhang0115/Table-Extraction-for-Geoscience-Literature) and **the system demo is also avaliable at[https://ddescholar.acemap.info/table-extraction](https://ddescholar.acemap.info/table-extraction)**.
+Our [GeoDeepShovel's](https://deepshovel.acemap.cn/#/) Table Extraction System for scientific literature is open-source now at [GitHub](https://github.com/ShaoZhang0115/Table-Extraction-for-Geoscience-Literature) and **the system demo is also avaliable at[https://ddescholar.acemap.info/table-extraction](https://ddescholar.acemap.info/table-extraction)**!